 The 2 main feed types are phpfina (PHP fixed interval no averaging) and phptimeseries.

 phpfina is basically a pair of files, a .dat which is a stream of 32bit floats end to end and a .meta that records the interval and start time.
 Each 4bytes is a “interval” from the “start time” eg for a 10s feed the 40th - 43rd bytes are for start time + 100s (place in file 40/4 bytes = 10 intervals @ 10s).
 There is no time data stored for each datapoint as it’s position relative to the begining of the file (start time) gives you the timestamp.
 Any missing datapoints are null. (see Learn | OpenEnergyMonitor)

-phptimeseries is a stream of 4 byte integer timestamps (unix) and 4byte floatss plus one unused byte (9bytes in total). (see https://learn.openenergymonitor.org/electricity-monitoring/timeseries/Variable-interval)
+phptimeseries is a stream of 4 byte integer timestamps (unix) and 4byte floatss plus one unused byte (9bytes in total). (see Learn | OpenEnergyMonitor)

 Which type you use will depend on your data.